 Venice is a true carnival of bustle and colour at any time of year.
 Gondalas and vaporetti, towering buildings and tiny alleyways, one amazing architectural eyeful.
-Take your fill on this tour and pedal on to explore the piazzas of Rovigo and Palladio’s Vicenza, plus surrounding soft Euganese hills and green riverside routes before savouring the local flavours of Bassano del Grappa and the pleasures of Prosecco country.
+Take your fill on this tour and pedal on to explore the piazzas of Rovigo and Palladio’s Vicenza, plus surrounding soft Euganese hills and green riverside routes before savouring the intoxicating flavours of Bassano del Grappa and the heady pleasures of Prosecco country.
 More must-sees on the menu include Adriatic beaches, Asolo’s fine frescoes, charming clustered villages, castles and Kings - don’t miss the giant live chess games at Marostica’s Piazza Castello!
 Stay in truly charming, character-filled hotels, including historic Venetian villas and elegant accommodation set in private parklands, or with thermal pools.
 The cycling in this part of Italy is just as relaxing mainly flat and easy-going or gently undulating with a few steep, but short, climbs.

 Mix canals, vaporetti and beaches, soft hills and green riversides with the stunning architecture of Venice and Vicenza, and the captivating castles of Asolo and Marostica.
-Add the heady delights of Bassano del Grappa and delicious villages along the way to Prosecco country - this tour has all the ingredients to give you a great taste of this enchanting corner of Italy.
-With hotels which are charming and full of local character and easy cycling on mainly flat or gently undulating with a few steep, but short, climbs), what’s not to like?
+Add the heady delights of Bassano del Grappa and delicious villages along the way to Prosecco country.
+This tour has all the ingredients to give you a great taste of an enchanting corner of Italy.
+With hotels which are charming and full of local character and easy cycling on mainly flat or gently undulating terrain (just a few steep, but short, climbs), what’s not to like?

 Day One - Arrive & explore

 Check into your hotel in Mestre - a superb spot for a stay, set in its own parkland on the mainland just before Venice.
-To reach the lagoon city itself, just hop onto a nearby bus for the 15 minute ride to Piazzalle Roma where you can hop onto a vaporetto and start to explore the extraordinarily unique city of Venice with a cruise down the Grand Canal.
+To reach the lagoon city itself, just hop onto a bus for a 20 minute ride to Piazzalle Roma where you can take to the water on board a vaporetto and start to explore the extraordinarily unique city on stilts with a cruise down the Grand Canal.

 Day Two – Island hopping

-Start the day by riding across the Freedom Bridge to Venice, from where you take a ferry across to the famous Lido di Venezia.
-You may wish to interrupt your ride to the southern tip of the island with a halt to enjoy an ice cream and take in the view back across the lagoon to Venice or, perhaps, to go for a swim from the sandy beaches on the Adriatic shore.
-It's then time to hop onto another small ferry to take you across to the even narrower island of Pellestrina, which feels a million miles away from the hustle and bustle of nearby Venice.
-At the southern tip of Pellestrina, a Vaporetto takes you across the water to the heart of the interesting old fishing town of Chioggia, set on an island at the southern end of the lagoon.
+Start the day by cycling across the Freedom Bridge to Venice, from where you take a ferry across to the famous Lido di Venezia.
+Why not interrupt your ride to the southern tip of the island with a halt to enjoy an ice cream?
+Take in the view back across the lagoon to Venice perhaps, or maybe go for a swim from the sandy beaches on the Adriatic shore?
+It's then time to hop onto another small ferry across to the even narrower island of Pellestrina, which feels a million miles away from the hustle and bustle of nearby Venice.
+At the southern tip of Pellestrina, a Vaporetto takes you across the water to the heart of the fascinating old fishing town of Chioggia, set on an island at the southern end of the lagoon.
 Here, your stylish waterfront hotel is also a real 19th century Palazzo.
 Fish dishes have to be the order of the day, washed down with glass of something deliciously local as you drink in the views of course!
 (24 hour public transport ticket for Venice included in tour price).